Chen Chin-ting

 Chen Chin-ting (陳進丁 (Chén Jìndīng); born 26 September 1946) is a Taiwanese politician who served in the Legislative Yuan from 1999 to 2008.

 Education

-Chen has attended the Army Transportation School, National Chengchi University, and National Chung Hsing University.
-He completed a bachelor's degree in business administration from Pacific Western University in the United States.
+After high school, Chen graduated from National Chengchi University with a bachelor's degree in business administration.
+He then earned a Master of Public Administration (M.P.A.) from National Chung Hsing University and a Master of Business Administration (M.B.A.) from Pacific Western University in the United States.

 Political career

 In his early political career, Chen served as an aid to Li Yuan-tsu.
 He was first elected to the Legislative Yuan in 1998 and reelected in 2001.
 Despite his Kuomintang membership, Chen was active in the Alliance for Independent Lawmakers.
 He was named a member of a new legislative coalition in 2001.
 However, group leader Lo Fu-chu postponed its formation in July.
 In June 2002, Chen defied the Kuomintang caucus by submitting his vote on a group of government appointees.
 For ignoring the Pan-Blue Coalition's attempt to boycott the proceedings, Chen was expelled from the KMT.

 In the 2004 legislative elections, Chen ran under the Non-Partisan Solidarity Union, winning a third term.
 He represented the NPSU in the 2008 elections, but finished second to Chen Hsiu-ching.
 By 2011, Chen had joined the Democratic Progressive Party and registered for the 2012 legislative elections.
 He did not win a seat, but the next year he was considered a potential DPP candidate for the Changhua County magistracy, a post eventually won by fellow DPP member Wei Ming-ku.
 Chen was subsequently named the DPP director for Changhua County.